 Ain’t nuttin but a G thang!

-- 4 pounds lamb stew meat*
+- 3 to 4 pounds lamb stew meat*

 - 1-1/2 tablespoons fresh ginger grated